johneckberg/notes/docker_&_k8/intro_to_docker.md

 # Intro to Docker

+## Big idea:

+- VM's while being useful for running legacy applications and very well isolated, are bulky and don't lend themselves to say a microservice architecture.
+This is where containers come in, **Docker containers all run in the same kernel, vs a VM which runs a kernel per guest.** This makes them very useful tools in the context of say Rosie, where lots of people need to run lots of different code with lots of different dependencies, all on the same compute nodes.

 ## Docker V. Virtualization

 - Virtualization: A process where software is used to create an abstraction layer.